 Yet, only a chair has the power to literally disappear from our sight as we are using it, and if we forget about it while sitting, then it means it is very comfortable; it welcomes the weight of our body and allows us to rest, to work or to sit at a table for a long time.

-Indeed, it fully fulfils our expectations about sitting.
-At home, in a café, at the office, we sit everywhere.
+Indeed, it fully fulfills our expectations about sitting.
+At home, in a café, at the office, wherever we utilize it.

 The act of sitting is even more frequent than eating or drinking.
 We sit tens of times a day without even noticing this automatic yet fundamental action.
 In fact, only an uncomfortable seat can be felt and noticed as soon as we sit down on it.

 Holi is a chair that will embrace your body at the right height, allowing you to comfortably relax your back while maintaining slim, non-encumbering proportions.

 The collection offers a wide range of sitting solutions, with or without armrests, and two different heights for the stools, which are all stackable.